 Predevelopment Condition: For New Development and Redevelopment, the dominant land use for the previous ten years preceding the planned project.

 Record Drawings: Construction drawings revised to represent the as-built conditions.

-Redevelopment: Development on an improved tract of land that includes, but is not limited to, the demolition or removal of existing structures or impervious surfaces and replacement with new impervious surfaces.
+Redevelopment: Development on a tract of land that includes, but is not limited to, the demolition or removal of existing structures or impervious surfaces and replacement with new impervious surfaces.
 This includes replacement of impervious surfaces that have been removed on or after January 1, 1970.

 Registered Professional: A licensed Professional Engineer, Registered Architect, Landscape Architect, Professional Land Surveyor, Professional Geologist, or Licensed Contractor registered in the Commonwealth of Pennsylvania.

 Regulated Activity: Development on a Development Site in the City of Philadelphia that results in an area of Earth Disturbance greater than or equal to 15,000 square feet, greater than or equal to 5,000 square feet in the Darby and Cobbs Creeks Watershed, or as otherwise required by local, State, or Federal requirements.
 The area of Earth Disturbance during the construction phase determines requirements for the erosion and sediment controls and post-construction stormwater management.

 Review Path: A linear series of submission, review, and approval/exemption procedures the applicant will navigate to demonstrate a project’s compliance with, or exemption from, the PWD Stormwater Regulations.

 Review Phase: A step in a Review Path.
 Each Review Path has one or more Phases.
 Each Phase corresponds to one or more submittals of information for PWD's review.

 Roof Runoff Isolation: The routing of runoff from non-vehicular roof area that is not commingled with untreated runoff.